AgentTorch/AgentTorch/docs/tutorials/runner_optimizations/index.md

-## Runner Flow: Basic vs Optimized
+## Runner Flow: Base vs Optimized

-This document compares a basic Runner usage pattern with an optimized pattern and highlights added optimizations and functions in the current Runner implementation.
+This document compares the base Runner usage pattern with the optimized Runner and highlights the practical differences, why they matter, and how to use the optimized path.

 ### Summary of Differences